Awassanan/SocialLoginSystem/README.md

 # social-login-system
-This system is part of Dev Init #2 by borntoDev.
-I developed it using Jared Hanson's tutorial from the passport.org documentation for username and password login.
-Additionally, I've extended this project by integrating Google and Facebook login features, following Jared's separate repository tutorials for each type of login, all within a single application.
+This authentication system is developed as part of the Dev Init #2 course offered by borntoDev.
+It incorporates username and password login functionality based on Jared Hanson's tutorial from passport.org documentation, providing secure authentication for users.

+In addition to the foundational username and password login, I have expanded this project to include advanced features such as Google and Facebook login integration.
+Each integration was implemented using Jared's separate repository tutorials, resulting in a comprehensive authentication solution within a single application.

+To enhance user experience, the system displays clear error messages when an invalid username or password is provided, ensuring users receive prompt feedback and guidance during the login process.

 ## Modified by
 Awassanan Phanosak